rtTAP/Credit-Risk-Classification/Credit-Risk-Report.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.
+    * The purpose of this analysis is to predict the likelihood of a loan being high-risk (defaulting) using a logistic regression model.
+The dataset contains information on various loans, and the model aims to classify these loans as either healthy (0) or high-risk (1).
+Given the imbalance in the dataset, with a small percentage of loans being high-risk, techniques like SMOTE were used to balance the training data.
 * Explain what financial information the data was on, and what you needed to predict.
 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.